-Table 4.2Final SEA Objectives
+Table 4.2 Final SEA Objectives

-SEA Topic Proposed SEA Objective Comments Potential Indicators

-Biodiversity, Flor a 1.
-To avoid impacts on the This objective is focused on the Number of designated sites likely

-and Fauna integrity of European protection of Natura 2000 sites (SACs to be affected by the Plan

-Conservation Sites (SACs and and SPAs).
-The focus is on strategies and the change in

-SPAs) and nationally significant impacts, as this is the the condition of their notified

-designated sites (NHAs), which threshold used in the Habitats features through monitoring

-includes taking account of 0 results derived from GIS analysis.

-protected species or qualifying •

-interests that may occur/use the species protected under the EU

-areas outside designated sites.
-Legislation including;

-Habitats listed on annex I of the Habitats Directive,

-• Species listed on Annexes II and IV of

-the Habitats Directive,

-Habitats important for birds,

-Birds listed on Annex I of the EC Birds

-Directive, Red Data List Species

-• Species protected under the Wildlife

-Acts including protected flora NHAs

-and those species and habitats

-protected.

-2. To support the strategic o , Qualitative assessment against

-objectives of the National mainstream biodiversity in the decision overall goal and key objectives in

-Biodiversity Plan. making process; to substantially the National Biodiversity Plan.

-strengthen the knowledge base for

-conservation, management and sustainable use of biodiversity; to

-increase awareness and appreciation

-of biodiversity and ecosystems

-services; to conserve and restore

-biodiversity and ecosystem services in

-the wider countryside; to conserve and
+SEA Topic Proposed SEA Objective Comments Potential Indicators Biodiversity, and Fauna This objective is focused on the protection of Natura 2000 sites (SACs and SPAs).
+The focus is on significant impacts, as this is the threshold used in the Habitats Directive with regards to European-designated ecological sites and also on the species protected under the EU Legislation including; Habitats listed on annex I of the Habitats Directive, Species listed on Annexes II and IV of the Habitats Directive, Habitats important for birds, Habitats important for birds, Species protected under the EC Birds Directive, Red Data List Species Species protected under the Wildlife Acts including protected flora NHAs and those species and habitats protected.
+Number of designated sites likely to be affected by the Plan strategies and the change in the condition of their notified features through monitoring results derived from GIS analysis.
+To support the strategic objectives of the National Biodiversity Plan.
+The strategic objectives are to mainstream biodiversity in the decision making process; to substantially strengthen the knowledge base for conservation, management and sustainable use of biodiversity; to increase awareness and appreciation of biodiversity and ecosystems services; to conserve and restore biodiversity and ecosystem services in the wider countryside; to conserve and Qualitative assessment against overall goal and key objectives in the National Biodiversity Plan.

 restore biodiversity and ecosystem services in the marine environment; to expand and improve on the management of protected areas and legally protected species; to substantially strengthen the effectiveness of international governance for biodiversity and ecosystem services.
-3. To minimise impacts on locally important biodiversity in the Greater Dublin Area.
+To minimise impacts on locally important biodiversity in the Greater Dublin Area.
 The focus for this Objective is local-level biodiversity.
 The basis for this Objective is that ecological sites can still be of value, even if they are not designated.
 Qualitative assessment of effects on wider biodiversity.
 4. To protect against the accidental introduction of alien plant species such as Japanese Knotweed and Giant Hogweed during the development and maintenance of the cycling network.
 Alien invasive species such as Japanese Knotweed and Giant Hogweeed are extremely easy to spread and can be damaging to local biodiversity and can be costly to address.
 Qualitative assessment of recorded alien invasive species along or in close proximity to cycle routes.
 There should be no overall increase in these numbers due to development of the cycle network.
-5. To ensure suitable buffer zones are in place on any proposed routes that may be likely to have a significant environmental impact on habitats or species along rivers, riparian areas, coastal areas or mountain paths.
-Negative impacts on biodiversity and designated sites, particularly in the mountains, by the coast and along rivers, can occur as a result of development such as walking routes, cycleways, seating, lighting, loss of riparian zone and mowing of riparian zone, and can lead to erosion and added disturbance by humans and dogs.
-Such developments along waterways for example could impact on species such as Otters Bats and Kingfishers.
-Area of these aforementioned zones that have been negatively affected by the cycle network development.
+5. To ensure suitable buffer zones are in place on any proposed routes that may be likely to have a significant environmental impact on habitats or species along rivers, riparian areas, coastal areas or mountain paths. designated sites, particularly in the mountains, by the coast and along rivers, Area of these aforementioned zones that have been negatively affected by the cycle network development.